fleguet/Velib-Data_Project/README.md

 The collection function is code in "extract_data.py".
 The funciton is called hourly in "main_extract.py"

+The separated raw data file are in "Extracts folder"

-The raw data is saved in "all_data.csv"
+The concatenated raw data is saved in "all_data.csv"